tonghuikang/jupyter-autocomplete/README.md

-# jupyter-autocomplete
+# Jupyter Autofill Chrome Extension

-Autocomplete your Jupyter notebook cell
+You will need your OpenAI API for this.